matplotlib/CZI_2024-06_mpl/proposal.md

 > equity, and inclusion with respect to their contributors and audience.
 Please
 > see examples from applications funded in previous cycles (maximum of 250
 > words)

+Matplotlib is committed to being an open and welcoming project.
+We believe that transparency and explicitness of process and in communication are key to building an inclusive, equitable, and diverse project.
+In our effort to be welcoming, we have worked at being more explicit about our norms and values and how the project operates.

+We have continued two initiatives to lower the barrier of entry for individuals to get involved in developing Matplotlib: a triage role in the project and an "incubator" channel on our gitter.
+In addition we now have open monthly new contributor meetings to assist with the on boarding process.

+It is critical that all contributors, independent of experience level both in general and with the project, feel safe to make mistakes and learn in our community.
+We strive to embody these values in our interactions on GitHub, our mailing list and community discussion forum (discourse), and in our social media.
+We hope that these practices will empower and encourage people from varied backgrounds and experiences to participate in Matplotlib.